 Doing things by default.
 Building a business requires constant decision-making.
 You are making decisions all the time and a lot of your success depends on your ability to make accurate decisions faster.
 Decisions lead to action.
-For instance, you need to change something in your product or distribution strategy, unless you decide to make the change, no action will take place.
+For instance, if you need to change something in your product or distribution strategy unless you decide to make the change, no action will take place.

 For most of us, making decisions is difficult.
 We can’t make up our minds.
 Consequently, we struggle with taking action.

 Contrarily, successful founders live in a default action mode.
 Their decision lead time, unless it is a highly critical decision, is short.
 They don’t suffer from indecision or ambivalence about things.
 Even if they suffer from a lack of conviction in some instances, they disregard and side with action.

 All of the above-mentioned skills are considered some of the most important traits of successful founders.
 Surprisingly, it is hard to design a structured approach to teaching them.
 You can verbalize the story of obsession but not the skill itself.
 The same goes for skills like asking for help, bias towards action, and high pain tolerance.

 But how do people who are good at these skills learn them?
 Are these skills hereditary?
 Or one can learn them.
 While genetic disposition is possible for many skills, it has been proven that almost everything requires environmental conduciveness to manifest.
 This is true even for people with genetic preconditions for certain diseases.
 Genes require the environment to help them come alive.

 To that end, if we even accept the idea that some of these skills might be hereditary, they don’t work unless you put the person into a certain kind of learning environment.
 It means that it is highly likely that these skills are teachable given the right environment.